-On-Campus Evening Degree Programs
+On-Campus Evening Degree Programs (Main)

 College of Liberal Arts and Sciences.
-The College of Liberal Arts and Sciences offers six evening degree programs: the B.A. degree in English, History, Political Science, and Sociology, and B.A. and B.S. degrees in Psychology.
+The College of Liberal Arts and Sciences offers six evening degree programs: the B.A. degree in English, History, Political Science, and

+Sociology, and B.A. and B.S. degrees in Psychology.
 For more information about these programs, call 480/965-3986 and request "degree programs."

 College of Public Programs.
-The faculty in the Department of Communication in the College of Public Programs offers B.A. and B.S. degrees in Communication through the College of Extended Education's Evening Degree Program.
-For more information, call 480/965-5095.
+The faculty in the Hugh Downs School of Human Communication in the College of Public Programs offer B.A. and B.S. degrees in Communication through the College of Extended Education's Evening Degree Program.
+For more information, call 480/ 965-5095.